dandi/dandi-archive/web/README.md

 ### Schema Migration
-The web app uses TypeScript typings (src/types/schema.ts) that are automatically generated from the dandiset metadata's JSON schema (see https://github.com/dandi/schema).
+The web app uses TypeScript typings (src/types/schema.ts) that are automatically generated from the dandiset metadata's [JSON schema](https://github.com/dandi/schema).
 To change the schema version (and as a result, the types), use the `yarn migrate` command.

 For example, to migrate to schema version 0.5.1, run: